PritamChakrabortyShuvo/Linux/Linux-Commands.md

 - If destination exists:
     - Destination is a file - Then that is a invalid operation.
     - Destination is a directory – Then the source will be moved into destination directory.
 ### Concatenate a File
 In view the complete content of a file then we will concatenate (cat) the file.

+Shows complete content of a file.
 ```bash
     cat file_name
 ```
-It shows complete content of a file
+Shows the content with line numbers added on output.
 ```bash
     cat -n file_name
 ```
-Shows the content with line numbers added on output.
+It will print the lines in reverse order mean last line in first and first line at last.
 ```bash
     tac file_name
 ```
-It will print the lines in reverse order mean last line in first and first line at last.

 ### Head Command Filter
 **`head`** command can give the **top 10 lines** by default.
 ```bash
     head file_name
 ```
+Print top 5 lines.
 ```bash
     head -n 5 file_name
 ```
-Print top 5 lines.

 ### Tail Command Filter
 **`tail`** command can give the **last 10 lines** by default.
 ```bash
     tail file_name
 ```
+Print last 5 lines.
 ```bash
     tail -n 5 file_name
 ```
-Print last 5 lines.
 ```bash
     tail -f file_name
 ```
 **-f** option continuously monitors and displays the last part of a file, updating the output as new lines are added.

 **Note :** To come out of **`tail –f`** you can press **`CTRL + C`** on terminal.

 ### Grep Command Filter